Ketel Marte Player Props: Diamondbacks vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 9.1 K/9, the ninth-best in the league.
+- The 9.1 strikeouts per nine innings put together by the Angels pitching staff ranks ninth in the league.

-- The Angels' 4.24 team ERA ranks 16th across all league pitching staffs.
+- The Angels have a 4.21 team ERA that ranks 16th across all MLB pitching staffs.

-- The Angels rank 16th in baseball in home runs allowed (91 total, 1.1 per game).
+- The Angels rank 15th in baseball in home runs given up (91 total, 1.1 per game).

-- In his last time out on Sunday, the lefty threw six innings against the Colorado Rockies, allowing three earned runs while surrendering four hits.
+- The left-hander's most recent time out came on Tuesday against the Chicago White Sox, when he tossed seven innings, surrendering one earned run while allowing two hits.

-- The 33-year-old has an ERA of 5.54, with 7.2 strikeouts per nine innings, in 14 games this season.
-Opponents have a .283 batting average against him.
+- The 23-year-old has amassed a 3.77 ERA and 11.1 strikeouts per nine innings across 14 games this season, while allowing a batting average of .238 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.